 - reduce regulatory burden - good relationships with local authorities can often make doing business easier

 - identify new business opportunities - eg for the development of new products or services

-Business in the Community (BITC) offers more information on the benefits of being a responsible business.
+Business in the Community (BITC) offers more information on being a responsible business.